repomatic.github package

 repomatic.github.releases module

-GitHub Releases API integration.
+GitHub Releases API client.

 repomatic.github.releases.GITHUB_API_RELEASES_URL = 'https://api.github.com/repos/{owner}/{repo}/releases'